-After a final breakfast aboard the ship, say goodbye to your crew and fellow travelers.
+After a final breakfast aboard the ship, say goodbye to your crew as we disembark in Ushuaia.
 We’ll transfer you to the hotel to check in and then you’ll have a chance to explore the town on your own to shop, sightsee and sample some Argentinian cuisine.

 Important reminder: Embracing the unexpected is part of the legacy – and excitement – of expedition travel.
 There are no guarantees that we can achieve everything we set out to accomplish.
 A measure of flexibility is something all of us must bring to a voyage.
 There are nearly 200 recognized sites in the Antarctic Peninsula and South Shetlands and the places mentioned above may be changed to others equally as interesting.